FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/07Examples.md

 required.
 If OrdType=Stop then StopPx is required.
 Otherwise, if OrdType=Market, then neither price is required.
 Therefore, the price takes an optional encoding.
 To indicate that it is null, a special value is sent on the wire.
-See the table in section 2.4.2 above for the null value of the int64 mantissa.
+See the table in section [*Range attributes for integer fields*](#range-attributes-for-integer-fields) above for the null value of the int64 mantissa.

 In this example, all fields are packed without special byte alignment.